Mohammad Safadi

 Mohammad Safadi (محمد الصفدي; born 28 March 1944) is a Lebanese businessman who served as minister of finance under Najib Mikati between 2011 and 2014.
 He was also the minister of economy and trade from 2008 to 2011.

 Early life and education

 Safadi was born in Tripoli, Lebanon, on 28 March 1944 to Sunni family.
+He is the son of Ahmed Safadi.
 His family are businesspeople, running their own firm in Tripoli.

-He is a graduate of the American University of Beirut where he received a bachelor's degree in business administration in February 1968.
+Safadi is a graduate of the American University of Beirut where he received a bachelor's degree in business administration in February 1968.

 Business career

 Safadi began his career in the private sector in Lebanon in 1969.
 In 1975 when the civil war broke out in Lebanon, he began to invest in Saudi Arabia.
 Therefore, he has many business investments in Saudi Arabia most of which included the construction of residential compounds.

-He expanded his business across the Arab world and into Europe in Saudi Arabia.
+Safadi expanded his business across the Arab world and into Europe in Saudi Arabia.
 He also worked as business manager in London for Prince Turki bin Nasser, a member of House of Saud.
 Safadi established Safadi Group Holding in Lebanon in the 1990s.